Configure SAML with Azure AD IdP on Tableau Server

 --ignore-promptoption, but this does not change the restart behavior.
 If the changes do not require a restart, the changes are applied without a prompt.
 For more information, see tsm pending-changes apply.

-If you are running Azure AD App Proxy in front of Tableau Server and SAML is enabled, then you will need to make an additional configuration to Azure AD App Proxy.
+If you’re running Azure AD App Proxy in front of Tableau Server and SAML is enabled, then you’ll need to make an additional configuration to Azure AD App Proxy.

 Tableau Server can only accept traffic from one URL when SAML is enabled.
 However, by default, Azure AD App Proxy sets an external URL and an internal URL.